-Respondus provides a suite of tools for online assessments.
-LockDown Browser is a secure browser that can be used to prevent cheating during online exams in Canvas.
-Respondus’ Quiz Authoring tool can create quiz questions that can then be uploaded in Canvas.
+Respondus is available in Canvas and provides a suite of tools for online assessments.
+LockDown Browser is a secure browser that can be used to prevent students from leaving the online exam page in Canvas.
+Respondus Monitor works with LockDown Browser to and uses students’ video camera and microphone to track movements and actions.

 The ShareStream Video Platform is a comprehensive, end-to-end system for uploading, transcoding, editing, storing, managing, and delivering media in a secure environment worldwide.
 It is designed specifically to address the unique challenges educational institutions face in establishing an institution-wide video delivery system that services a wide variety of user groups and departments across campuses.

-Instructors can use ShareStream in Canvas to provide students with video and audio content streaming.
+ShareStream can be used in Canvas to provide students with video and audio content streaming.